AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 There are several other designs we are discussing through [in this discourse post](https://discourse.aztec.network/t/how-to-handle-private-escrows-between-two-parties/2440) but they need some changes in the protocol or in our demo contract.
 If you are interested in this discussion, please participate in the discourse post!

+### Share Private Notes
+If you have private state that needs to be handled by more than a single user (but no more than a handful), you can add the note commitment to the private data tree, and then encrypt the note once for each of the users that need to see it.
+And if any of those users should be able to consume the note, you can generate a random nullifier on creation and store it in the encrypted note, instead of relying on the user secret.

 ## Anti Patterns
 There are mistakes one can make to reduce their privacy set and therefore make it trivial to do analysis and link addresses.
 Some of them are:

-### Emitting unencrypted log in private domain
-When emitting unencrypted log in private domain, think twice about the content you put there because the log in unencrypted and therefore anyone can see

-### Passing along addresses when calling a public function from private
+### Passing along your address when calling a public function from private
 If you have a private function which calls a public function, remember that sequencer can see any parameters passed to the public function.
-So try to not pass the address
+So try to not pass any parameter that might leak privacy (e.g. `from` address)

 PS: when calling from private to public, `msg_sender` is the contract address which is calling the public function.